wbzdwjsm/pbwired/README.md

 # Pbwired
-The latest version is 1.1.1
+This version is deprecated.
+You should update to v1.2.0 as least.

 Pbwired is an interesting toy which helps to finish dependency injection even constant injection in a very cool way in SpringBoot, including 3 annotations: @Pbwired, @Pbvalue and @FinalInject.